Xon/XenForo-DevNullEmailTransport/README.md

 XenForo-DevNullEmailTransport
 ======================

-A XenForo Email Transport which delivers to /dev/null
+A Zend Email Transport which delivers to /dev/null.

+Strongly not recommended for production usage.